Fort Lauderdale Employment Visa Attorneys

-An L-1 visa allows individuals working for a foreign employer to -be transferred to a related business entity in the United States in an executive, managerial, or specialized position.
-A petition for this status can be filed with the assistance of a Broward County employment visa attorney when the non-citizen has worked for the foreign company for at least one out of the preceding three years outside of the United States in the role of a manager, executive, or special knowledge work.
-An L-1 visa can be renewed for up to seven years and is a path to a green card for the visa holder and his or her dependents.
+An L-1 visa allows individuals working for a foreign employer to be transferred to a related business entity in the United States in an executive, managerial, or specialized position.
+A petition for this status can be filed with the assistance of an attorney when the non-citizen has worked for the foreign company for at least one out of the preceding three years outside of the United States in the role of a manager, executive, or special knowledge work.
+An L-1 visa can be renewed for up to seven years and is a path to a green card for the visa holder and their dependents.
 There is no quota or cap for an L-1 visa.

-An EB-1 visa is an employment based preference category -available to individuals of extraordinary ability, such as outstanding professors or researchers and multinational executives.
+An EB-1 visa is an employment-based preference category available to individuals of extraordinary ability, such as outstanding professors or researchers and multinational executives.
 This status is reserved for the highest achievers in their respective fields.
-The applicant must document sustained national or international recognition in his or her area of expertise and must continue to work in it while in the United States.
-An employment visa lawyer in Broward County can help gather the necessary documentation.
-The EB-2 visa preference category is also employment based and available to members of profession holding advanced degrees or their equivalent as well as those with extraordinary ability in the arts, sciences or business.
+The applicant must document sustained national or international recognition in their area of expertise and must continue to work in it while in the United States.
+A lawyer can help gather the necessary documentation.
+The EB-2 visa preference category is also employment based and available to those holding advanced degrees or their equivalent, as well as those with extraordinary ability in the arts, sciences, or business.
 The EB-2 category is available as a national interest waiver when it is in the best interests of the U.S. to waive the labor certification requirement.

-Thoroughly familiar with the nuances in this intricate field of law, the immigration attorneys at Stok Kon + Braverman can help you come to the United States or bring someone else to this country.
-With years of experience in the Fort Lauderdale area, we understand the high stakes in these matters and are ready to dedicate our full energies to your concerns.
-We proudly represent clients in Hollywood and Fort Lauderdale, among other Florida communities.
-To learn more about your rights and options, call us today at 954-237-1777 or contact us online for a consultation with an employment visa attorney in the Broward County area.
+Thoroughly familiar with the nuances in this intricate field of law, the attorneys at Stok Kon + Braverman can help you come to the United States or bring someone else to this country.
+With years of experience, we understand the high stakes in these matters and are ready to dedicate our full energies to your concerns.
+We proudly represent clients throughout Broward County.